 Spectator seating was designed to allow for main level seating on two of the rinks, and mezzanine level viewing on all three rinks.
 The Feature rink provides fixed seating on both sides of the rink for approximately 1,000 people.
-The Feature rink utilizes precast stadia plank fixed seating for the home team side, and aluminum bleachers for the “away” side and also for the secondary rink.
+The Feature rink uses precast stadia plank fixed seating for the home team side, and aluminum bleachers for the visiting team side.
 Another 300 spaces are provided through standing room only along mezzanine railings and flexible table seating along the mezzanine walls.

-The ice rinks were designed using two separate systems, a sand base rink floor system and a concrete base rink floor system.
+The ice rinks were designed using two separate systems: a sand base rink floor system and a concrete base rink floor system.
 The sand base has significantly less upfront construction cost but does not allow the flexibility of a concrete base floor system (use without ice sheet).
 The decision was made to go with two sand floors and one concrete floor.
-The sand base systems will keep the ice on for a majority of the year, if not the entire year.
-The concrete base floor will be able to be utilized during warm months for training camps and other activities and will be the last floor to be covered with ice based on programming needs.
+The sand base systems will keep the ice on year round (with some exceptions as needed).
+The concrete base floor can be used for non-ice activities during warmer months such as training camps and events.
+The concrete base floor will be the last floor covered with ice based on programming needs.

 Project Goal #1

-Create a facility to replace two existing and outdated single ice sheet facilities in Sioux Falls with one facility that would encompass all ice sports under one roof and be large enough to support practices and games alike.
+Create a single facility to replace two existing and outdated single-ice sheet facilities in Sioux Falls that would encompass all ice sports under one roof, large enough to support practices and games alike

 - 3 rinks